JosBrown69/arcade/README.md

 `npm run dev`

+### To try touch controls forward a port using dev tunnels
 ---

 The project consists of four main folders and some files necessary for the correct functioning of the project: